cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.3.8v1, instructions:

 1. Create a conditional access policy that requires a user to be on a managed device when registering for MFA.

 Follow the conditional access policy template below.

     Users > Include > All users

     Target resources > User actions > Register security information

     Access controls > Grant > Grant Access > "Require device to be marked as compliant" and "Require Hybrid Azure AD joined device" > Require one of the selected controls

 ## 4. Centralized Log Collection

 This section provides policies that help reduce security risks related to  the lack of security logs which hampers security visibility.

 ### Policies
 #### MS.AAD.4.1v1
-Security logs SHALL be sent to the agency's SOC for monitoring.
+Security logs SHALL be sent to the agency's Security Operations Center for monitoring.

 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting the logs into the agency's centralized security detection infrastructure.
 Thus security events can be audited,  queried and available for incident response.
 - _Last modified:_ June 2023
-- _Scope:_ The following logs (configured in Azure AD diagnostic settings), are required: AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents.
+- _Scope:_ The following logs (configured in Azure AD diagnostic settings), are required: AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs.
 If managed identities are used for Azure resources, also send the ManagedIdentitySignInLogs log type.
 If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also send the ProvisioningLogs log type.
-- Federal Agencies:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
+- _Federal Agencies:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
 Contact CISA to request integration instructions.

 ### Resources